Nelly Las

-Nelly Lasova (born 17 December 2007), known professionally as Nelly Las, is an English footballer who plays as a right winger or right wingback for Leicester City and the England U19 national team.
+Nelly Lašová (/sk/ LAH-shoh-vah; born 17 December 2007), known professionally as Nelly Las, is an English footballer who plays as a right winger or right wingback for Women's Super League club Chelsea and the England under-19 national team.
+She has also played professionally for Leicester City—of which she is an academy graduate—and on loan for Ipswich Town.

-Early and personal life
+Early life

-Las started at Leicester City's girls academy at the age of 9 following a successful trial, before returning to play youth football for boys side Beaumont Park FC alongside her twin brother.
-She rejoined Leicester at 13 years old.

-She is bilingual in English and Slovak.
+Nelly Lašová was born on 17 December 2007 in Kettering, England.
+She has an older brother, Tobias, and a twin brother, Noel.
+Her mother, Paula, is a single parent who moved to the UK from Slovakia in 2006 and is a nurse.
+Las credits her mother for her football career, and, in 2025, stated she hopes to buy her mother her dream car and house when she ‘‘make[s] it.’’

+Following a successful trial, Las was offered a place in Leicester City's academy when she was 10.
+Her mother chose to reject the offer in favour of Las playing for boys side Beaumont Park FC alongside her brother, where she felt Las would benefit from being mentally and physically challenged.
+At 13, Las was again approached to join Leicester's academy, where she trialled with both the under-14 and under-16 teams.

 Club career

+Leicester City

 Las made her senior debut for Leicester on 2 October 2024 in the League Cup against Bristol City W.F.C., which Leicester eventually lost in a penalty shoot-out.
 She appeared in her first Women's Super League match on 14 December 2024, a 1–1 draw with Chelsea.
-Las scored her first professional goal in a 4-1 win over Stoke City on 15 January 2025 in the 2024–25 Women's FA Cup.
-She scored her second professional goal on 9 February 2025 in a 3-1 away defeat against Manchester City in the same competition.
+Las scored her first professional goal in a 4–1 win over Stoke City on 15 January 2025 in the 2024–25 Women's FA Cup.
+She scored her second professional goal on 9 February 2025 in a 3–1 away defeat against Manchester City in the same competition.

+On 3 February 2026, having made a total of 23 appearances for Leicester City, Las joined Ipswich Town, at the bottom of the WSL 2 table, for the remainder of the 2025–26 season.

+Chelsea

+On 24 July 2026, it was announced that Las had signed for Chelsea on a four-year contract.
+On 2 September 2026, she made her competitive debut for the club as a substitute during Chelsea's second-leg Champions League qualifying victory over Real Sociedad.